Find Your Own Path

 We’re even scared of the weakest and most despondent: refugees.
 They scare us shitless because they look a bit different than us, speak another language or have traditions we don’t understand.

 Is this the path you are on?
 Do your really like it?
-Maybe you’re even worse off, part of the working poor or do not even have work or rather money to spend on your most basic needs.
+Maybe you’re even worse off.
+Maybe you’re part of the working poor.
+Maybe you do not even have work or rather money to spend on your most basic needs.

 Do you really want to live a life someone else has created for you so that you serve other people’s interests?
 No, of course not.
 You can find your own path when you stop being a sheep and following the herd blindly.